nspcc-dev/neofs-spec/06-blockchain/03-container.md

 Signature is a RFC6979 signature of container ID\.
 Token is optional and should be stable marshaled SessionToken structure from API\.

+If a container doesn't exist it panics with NotFoundError\.

 ##### List

 ```go